 * Standard in-house items required for closing

-Once all conditions have been obtained, the processing team will send the file back to the underwriter for a final review and approval.
+Once all conditions have been met, the processing team will send the file back to the underwriter for a final review and final approval.

-Next step: Once the loan is approved, a Mortgage Professional will schedule the closing
+Next step: Once the loan is finalized and approved, a Mortgage Professional will schedule the closing date with the closing attorney or agent.

 "Clear to Close" means the Underwriter has signed-off on all documents and issued a final approval.

-The mortgage team schedules your closing and reviews the HUD-1 Settlement Statement.
+The mortgage team schedules your closing and reviews the CD/HUD-1 Settlement Statement.

-* The HUD-1 Settlement Statement, is a standardized mortgage lending document that details the finalized terms for the loan, including a breakdown of all costs and fees.
+The CD/HUD-1 Settlement Statement, is a standardized mortgage lending document that details the finalized terms for the loan, including a breakdown of all costs and fees.

 Next step: Closing the Mortgage

-* Purchase: You can receive stimated figures from your Mortgage Professional, but they'll need to speak with your local Title Company and/or Real Estate Attorney for a final amount.
+* Purchase: You can receive estimated figures from your Mortgage Professional, but they'll need to speak with your local Title Company and/or Real Estate Attorney for final numbers.

-* Refinance: In most states, you won;t be required to use an attorney to close.
-In that case, you should speak with your Mortgage Professional for the bottowm-line.
+* Refinance: In most states, you won't be required to use an attorney to close.
+In that case, you should speak with your Mortgage Professional for the bottom line.

 What to bring to the closing: